Arm-Examples/CMSIS-View_and_CMSIS-Compiler/README.md

 ## File_Demo

-This is a File System file manipulation example.
-You can format the drive and create, read, copy and delete files on it.
+This is a file manipulation example using the MDK-Middleware's File System component.
+You can format the drive and create, read, copy, and delete files on it.

 A detailed description is [available](https://www.keil.com/pack/doc/MW/FileSystem/html/fs_examples.html#fs_standalone_example).